 In spiritual counselling, the emphasis is on wholeness, dealing with the whole person, and assisting the client in inner balance and integration of all the dimensions of self.
 It is experiential and focuses on the client’s individual experiences and reality, so the counsellor respecting them as unique assumes that the client’s reality is different from their own.

 How can spiritual counselling help me?

 As each client is seen as an individual the sessions are non-prescriptive and individually tailored.
 The counsellor is thus active and creative, responding to the immediate issues brought by the client.
 The assumption is that human beings are innately motivated towards achieving their highest potential of awareness and fulfilment; the counsellor's role is to support this and trust the client’s process.

-This altered State of Consciousness can be catastrophic to the Ego if the individual contacts the lower level of consciousness rather than the higher level of consciousness.
-A healthy ego arises from the healing and integration of past traumas and of Self-Realisation/ Self-Awareness.
+This altered state of consciousness can be catastrophic to the ego if the individual contacts the lower level of consciousness rather than the higher level of consciousness.
+A healthy ego arises from the healing and integration of past traumas and of self-realisation and self-awareness.

-Having awareness of a spiritual identity; we are all more than our personalities and our problems.
+Having awareness of spiritual identity; we are all more than our personalities and our problems.

 - Faith in potential: that every situation has a potential for growth.

 - Faith in the journey: that our lives have meaning.

 - Faith in spirit: that we are truly spiritual beings.